U.S. bosses throw weight behind new drive to court India

 Trump, despite clashing with leaders from allies such as Germany and Australia, turned on the charm for Modi, whose trip to Washington was deemed a success by both sides.

-Lisa Curtis, point person at the National Security Council for South and Central Asia, attended the inaugural forum.
-Joining her was Acting Assistant Secretary of State Alice Wells, the U.S. embassy said.
+He has yet to nominate an ambassador to New Delhi, although senior White House official Kenneth Juster is tipped for the job.
+The State Department has yet to staff up its South Asia team.

-Chambers said the Trump administration's commitment to India was "unparalleled", adding: "This is the only strategic partnership that the Trump administration has really talked about."

-Additional reporting by Aditya Kalra; Editing by Clarence Fernandez and Robin Pomeroy
+Chambers played down those concerns, saying the Trump administration's commitment to India was "unparallelled", and adding, "This is the only strategic partnership that the Trump administration has really talked about."
+(Additional reporting by Aditya Kalra; Editing by Clarence Fernandez)